 In many countries, people have been asked to stay home, businesses have closed, and unemployment has increased.
 Like everyone else, underground sellers have seen their revenues drop since fewer people are spending money.
 Sellers on forums are complaining that exit scams have increased too.
 Underground businesses depending on money mules and dropshipping have also been affected as the “mules” are unavailable or afraid of catching the virus.
 A search on multiple forums returned many threads of people discussing how to prevent getting COVID-19, how to make hand sanitizer, how forum users are coping with city lockdowns, as well as general concerns about the virus.

-Data from our Smart Protection Network indicates that there are more than 900,000 threats across email, URL, and file.
-The data below represents information collected from January 1, 2020 to May 31, 2020.
+Data from our Smart Protection Network indicates that there are millions of threats across email, URL, and file.
+The data below represents information collected in the third quarter of 2020.

 Map of threats using COVID-19

 Malicious URLs span the range of phishing-related sites, scams, and domains that dump malware (adware, ransomware to name a few).
 In the chart below we list the top ten countries where users have inadvertently accessed malicious URLs with covid, covid-19, coronavirus, or ncov in its strings.
-The number of times these URLs were clicked is still on the rise— from a total of 47,610 clicks from January to March, it spiked to 348,767 by the end of April and decreased in May.
-All the URLs are currently blocked by Trend Micro.
+Our midyear roundup shows that the number of times users tried to access malicious Covid-19-related URLs peaked in April, while May and June saw sustained activity.
+However, in Q3 we see that activity is rising again, notably in August and September.

-Top countries with users accessing malicious COVID-related URLs (January to May)
+Top countries with users accessing malicious COVID-related URLs in Q3 of 2020

 Instances that malicious COVID-19 related URLs were accessed

 Our team has also been tracking malicious files that use covid, covid-19, coronavirus, or ncov in the filename.
-As of this writing, these files belong to various different malware families.
+As of this writing, these files belong to various malware families.
 Most are Trojans, and a handful are ransomware-related files.
-The data below reflects COVID-19 related malware detections from January 1 to May 31, detections peaked in April.
+Our researchers also saw Covid-19 themed tools and malware variants being sold on forums catering to malicious online activities.
+This may be one of the factors that contributed to the malware activity seen in Q3.
+There was a steep increase in malware files detections, with a surprisingly high number seen in September.

 Monthly detctions for malware related to COVID-19